cloudwego/cloudwego.github.io/content/en/docs/kitex/Getting started/tutorial.md

 	c.String(200, resp.String())
 }
 ```

-Note: In this code, a new RPC client is created for each HTTP request, which incurs significant overhead.
-Therefore, this code is for demonstration purposes only and should not be used in a **production environment**.

 Next, open a new terminal, and execute the command `go run .` to start the API service, which listens on port 8889.
 You can make a request to `localhost:8889/api/item` to invoke the `GetItem` interface provided by the item service and get the response.